nacular/doodle/docs/views.md

         }

     val right: View? = null
-        // ..
+        // ...

     private val handle: View // private View for splitter

     init {
         children += handle // add handle to children
     }

+    // ...
 }
 ```

 This design prevents direct access to the panel's `children`, which side-steps many usability issues.
 It also presents are more
-intuitive API: left, right are fairly self-documenting, and much better than children[0] and children[1].
+intuitive and reliable API. `left` and `right` are fairly self-documenting compared to `children[n]` and `children[m]`.
+Moreover,
+the panel is able to encapsulate the fact that it uses additional Views for presentation.